“Be quiet, I’m reading.”

 The huntsman’s buzzed, white hair called the sunlight.
 Seemed natural.
 Like he’d gone white long before he should’ve.
 Built like a brick house, with wide shoulders and large, powerful arms, his chest strained against the Kevlar vest, and he lowered his rifle.

 “I’m a lot older than you think I am.”

 “The bloodthirsty teenagers back there?
-Yeah, I guess you could say I speak for them.”
+Yeah, I speak for them.”